python-eel/Eel/README.md

 print('Calling Javascript...')
 eel.my_javascript_function(1, 2, 3, 4)  # This calls the Javascript function
 ```
-Any arguments are converted to JSON and send down a websocket (which potentially loses information, but is fine for most situations).
+When passing complex objects as arguments, bear in mind that internally they are converted to JSON and sent down a websocket.

 #### Eello, World!